fzakaria/fzakaria.com/_posts/2025-03-10-an-early-look-at-nix-dynamic-derivations.md

 The talk had me so energized & excited that I wanted to peek at the current state of the implementation and see if I could contribute. ⚡

-> John had left us all with a _call to arms_ to try and adopt dynamic derivations for cases where it made sense.
+John had left us all with a _call to arms_ to try and adopt dynamic derivations for cases where it made sense.
+I'm writing this to spread the word and get the community similarly energized.

 So....